nrfconnect/sdk-nrf/doc/nrf/protocols/matter/getting_started/advanced_kconfigs.rst

 The configuration set consist of devicetree overlays for each supported target board, and a config file that enables all diagnostic logs features by default.
 The devicetree overlays add new RAM partitions which are configured as retained to keep the log data persistent and survive the device reboot.
 They also reduce the SRAM size according to the size of the retained partition.
-The snippet sets the following kconfig options:
+The snippet sets the following Kconfig options:

   * :kconfig:option:`CONFIG_NCS_SAMPLE_MATTER_DIAGNOSTIC_LOGS` to ``y``.
   * :kconfig:option:`CONFIG_NCS_SAMPLE_MATTER_DIAGNOSTIC_LOGS_CRASH_LOGS` to ``y``.